Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Quantum algorithms for querying causality of multiloop graphs

-In order to optimise the quantum circuit, we focus on reducing the number of qubits required by exploiting the property of mutually exclusive clauses.
+The MCA algorithm presented in this work encodes the causal conditions as proposed in the MCX algorithm, i.e. with multicontrolled Toffoli and XNOT gates, but regarding the oracle operator design, the MCA algorithm aims to achieve an optimal and automated oracle operator design by the application of a structured methodoloy, which efficiently reduces the ancillary quantum resources required and implements the causal conditions in a streamlined form.
+In order to optimise the quantum circuit, we focus on reducing the number of ancillary qubits required by exploiting the concept of Mutually Exclusive Clauses (MEC).
 This property allows information from different control qubits to be stored in a common target qubit.
-In the context of automating the algorithm, we explore the use of graph features as a data structure to search for mutually exclusive clauses, and also apply them to the efficient design of the oracle operator.
+In the context of automating the MCA algorithm, and given the analogy with graph theory, we explore the use of graph features as a data structure to search for MECs, and also apply them to the efficient design of the oracle operator.

-To evaluate the efficiency of the proposed MCA quantum algorithm, we analyse the number of qubits needed for the algorithm implemetation, the theoretical quantum circuit depth and the transpiled quantum circuit area.
+To evaluate the efficiency of the proposed MCA quantum algorithm, we analyse the number of qubits needed for the algorithm implemetation, the theoretical quantum circuit depth and the quantum circuit area~\cite{Ramirez-Uribe:2024wua}.
+The quantum circuit area is defined by the product of the transpiled quantum circuit depth and the number of qubits required in the transpilation.
 Before delving into the description of the MCA quantum algorithm, we review the concepts related to the Boolean construction of the causal clauses and describe the quantum circuit components.